-- Befriends asylum seekers and refugees (our clients)
+We befriend asylum seekers and refugees (our clients)

 What can I do to help?

-- Become a volunteer, befriend and offer practical support
+Become a volunteer, befriend and offer practical support

-- Donate canned / dried food, toiletries, nappies and other basic household items
+Donate canned / dried food, toiletries, nappies and other basic household items

 Why do refugees need help?

-Are asylum-seekers illegal?
+Are asylum seekers illegal?

 Is it illegal to help them?

 No one breaks the law by feeding the starving or giving shelter where it is needed.
 What sort of people are they?
 Our clients are normal people – hard working and employable but without the option of working for a living.

 Who is behind the project?